descope/sbt-aws-descope/README.md

 This will create a client in Descope for M2M authentication and store the client credentials securely.

-### 4. Implementing Descope in your SaaS Application
+### 4. Implementing Descope in Your SaaS Application

-> You will not be able to configure additional [Applications](https://docs.descope.com/sso-integrations/applications) in Descope through the SBT plugin.
+> **Callout**: You will not be able to configure additional [Applications](https://docs.descope.com/sso-integrations/applications) in Descope through the SBT plugin.
 You must do that in the [Descope Console](https://app.descope.com/applications) itself.

 Once you've setup `DescopeAuth` and SBT, you'll need to actually implement Descope authentication and our SDKs into your SaaS application.
 We have two primary ways of integrating into an application, either via our web component and client SDKs (for an embedded flow experience), or with our [Auth Hosting](https://docs.descope.com/auth-hosting-app) application and OIDC/SAML.